whitneyburton/portfolios/students/1605/patrick-wentz/template.markdown

 However I was able to really put in extra time over the first weekend, which allowed me to feel confident and prepared for our first project.

+### MidModule assessment(Scrabble)

+Assessed By: Rachel

+Challenge: #5

+Notes:

+* remember to write test completely before implementing
+* comfortable using reduce with starting value
+* solid grasp of Ruby syntax
+* get in habit of writing and running tests frequently!!

+1. Ruby Syntax & API

+    * 3.5

+    4: Developer is able to comfortably implement solutions using the best-choice tools Ruby has to offer

+    3: Developer is able to comfortably implement solutions in Ruby

+2. Ruby Style

+    4: Developer solves problems with a balance between conciseness and clarity

+3. Blocks & Enumerations

+    4: Developer is able to consistently select and implement the best-choice enumerator methods with blocks

+4. Testing

+    2: Developer uses tests to guide development, but does not break features down into small problems

+5. Workflow

+    * 3.5

+    4: Developer is a master of their tools, efficiently moving between phases of development

+    3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts

+6. Collaboration

+    3: Developer lays out their thinking before attacking a problem and integrates feedback through the process

 ### End of Module Assessment

 (Notes & scores from your assessment rubric)